List of Marvel Comics characters: O: Emily Osborn

-Emily Osborn (nee Lyman) is a supporting character in Marvel Comics.
+Emily Osborn (néw Lyman) is a supporting character in Marvel Comics.
 The character, created by J. M. DeMatteis and Sal Buscema, first appeared (as a photo) in The Spectacular Spider-Man #180 (September 1991).
 She was Norman Osborn's wife and Harry Osborn's mother.

 Emily was apparently the only person that Norman ever showed love to, but their son's birth had weakened her with her dying sometime after.
 However, Emily turns up alive, having faked her death and become Normie Osborn and Stanley Osborn's nanny.